Kyoto Kinkaku-ji golden pavilion reflected in the temple pond, autumn maples and Zen garden, ancient Japanese capital

 Suiran, A Luxury Collection Hotel Kyoto

-"Forty rooms in Arashiyama on the riverside — Marriott's Luxury Collection, with private gardens, kaiseki restaurant, and walking distance to the bamboo grove."
+"Thirty-nine rooms on the riverside in Arashiyama, Marriott's Luxury Collection, with private-garden rooms, a kaiseki restaurant, and the bamboo grove within walking distance."

 9.2